Eldhose-Varghese/CurrenSee/README.md

 ## Installation

-To run the CurrenSee app, you need to have Python installed on your system.
+To run the CurrenSee app, you need to have Python and Jupyter Notebook installed on your system.
 You can follow these steps to get started:

 1. Clone this repository to your local machine: